 Hello and a very warm welcome.
-My name is Richard Gill and I attend a lot of live comedy shows – you may have heard my legendary laugh!
-In 2017, I turned fifty years old – my home town is Carlisle but I have lived and worked in London for the last twenty eight years.
+My name is Richard Gill and I attend a lot of live and online comedy shows – you may have heard my legendary laugh!
+In 2017, I turned fifty years old – my home town is Carlisle but I have lived and worked in London for the last twenty nine years.
 This blog is based on my experiences of watching comedians perform live on stage.

 I have always been a paying member of an audience.
 I am not a performer or reviewer but I am passionate about comedy.
 I have seen a very wide range of comedians over the years from variety acts of the seventies and the emergence of the new wave of comedians in the eighties to the great story tellers, pun masters and arena-filling comedians of the twenty first century.

 My first book ‘A Rich Comic Life’ featuring over 600 comedians that I have seen live over the last four decades was due to be published in 2020.
 It was intended that the book would be a major index of comedians along with any personal anecdotes, reminisces and stories whilst watching them perform live.
 It was hoped that the book would be an invaluable resource into the history of modern live comedy.
 After three years completing the manuscript and after serious thought and advice from publishers, self-publishers, proof readers and editors, my decision is that there will be sadly no book published.
 I am disappointed not to have a book but it is simply not financially viable due to the size of the manuscript.
 So, instead, undeterred I have decided to incorporate the book into the blog.
 There are some absolute gems in the book that will appear over the next few months in the blog.
 Apologies to blog subscribers if you receive a lot of email traffic whilst the updates to the blog take place but it will be worth it in the end and ‘A Rich Comic Life’ blog will be bigger and better than ever.